 What you can’t find elsewhere in this small little tidbit.
 If someone watches my intro video, they are approximately 3x more likely to convert than someone who doesn’t.
 For any business, having a professional video is literally the best choice you can make, especially early on when social proof and customer reviews are going to scarce.

 One other easy fix is to speed up your page.
 According to Portent, having a site load a single second later will decrease conversions by almost 5%.

 So, we fixed our site loading time.
 One challenge here, that video I spoke so glowingly about earlier slows down page loading significantly.
 It’s resource-intensive, even when hosted on Youtube.

 So, I took away the other significant drain on server resources: the images.
 Seriously, does your site really need pictures on its landing pages?
 For us, everybody knows what a wine bottle looks like, and you don’t learn much by seeing them there.

 Additionally, we also changed hosting companies.
 In large part, we looked for a company committed to speed.

 Ok, so there’s what we could have done differently at launch.

 Mark Aselstine is the owner and founder of Uncorked Ventures, a wine of the month club based in the San Francisco Bay Area.
-You’ll generally find him on Twitter, arguing about sports, politics and even occasionally talking about wine.
+You’ll generally find him on Twitter, arguing about sports, politics and occasionally talking about wine.